joseph-ortiz/joseph-2018/README.md

 ```

 Prerequisite: generate public and private keys
-In *NIX terminal, generate a ssh using ssh-keygen
+In *NIX terminal, generate a ssh using ssh-keygen.
+Note sample public and private keysare attached.

 ```code